Celebrate Kiama’s amazing heritage

 This Hollywood Glamour-themed evening will be a once-in-a-lifetime experience, featuring a selection of Orry-Kelly’s original costumes and artwork, a panel of industry experts, a Hollywood-inspired live performance from a dance troupe, and much more.

 Saturday 26 July 2025 at Sebel Hotel.
-For tickets click here
+Exhibition open 11am to 4pm, $10 entry fee.
+For gala event tickets click here

 Previous events - time to Podcast!